ztyyLV/web-twain-docs/indepth/features/input.md

 ### Download

 > `Download` is another type of `Load`.
-The only difference between a `Download` with what's written above is that the file to load needs to be transferred to the local device via the network first. `DWT` takes care of the whole process and supports both `HTTP` and `FTP`.
+The only difference between a `Download` with what's written above is that the file to load needs to be transferred to the local device via the network first. `Dynamic Web TWAIN` takes care of the whole process and supports both `HTTP` and `FTP`.

 #### `HTTP` or `HTTPS`